-Subjects: MIND Research Institute analyzed all partner schools in Los Angeles Unified for grade-average CST math achievement growth between the 2010/11 and 2011/12 school years, for grades which first used the ST Math program in 2011/12.
-The schools are lower performing schools.
-ST Math is a research-based math teaching and learning approach, implemented via blended learning, with teacher and student use of visual math instructional software.
-All grades with only one year of ST Math usage, with average student grade-level ST Math content coverage of at least 50%, and with at least 85% of students enrollment in the program in the 2011/12 school year were analyzed.
-This report focuses on these grades from 18 schools, implementing the program at grade 2, 3, 4, and/or 5, with altogether 26 grades and 2,272 students using the program.
-The comparison set was chosen to be similarly performing schools, also in Los Angeles Unified School District, which did not use the ST Math program: 50 schools, 52 grades, and 4,648 students.
+Subjects: MIND Research Institute analyzed all partner schools in Los Angeles Unified for grade-average CST math achievement growth between the 2011/12 and 2009/10 school years.
+All grades with two years of ST Math usage (since 2010/11) with average student content coverage of at least 50%, and with at least 85% of their students enrolled in the program in the 2011/12 school year were analyzed.
+This report focuses on grades from 35 schools, implementing the program at grade 2, 3, 4, and/or 5, with altogether 53 grades and 4,580 students using the program.
+The comparison set was chosen to be similarly performing schools, also in Los Angeles Unified School District, which did not use the ST Math program: 95 schools, 106 grades, and 9,692 students.